-Also you guys may be playing The Great Escape: Alternative Escape Showcase too at the Brighton Youth Centre this weekend, right?
+And you may be playing The Great Escape: Alternative Escape Showcase too at the Brighton Youth Centre this weekend, right?

 Billy: Yeah – on the bench.
 We tried to play The Great Escape but they wouldn’t let us.
 We’re not cool enough so we’ve just booked shows around it.

-And you’re heading back to North America – what are the pros and cons of traveling?
+And you’re heading back to North America – what are the pros and cons of travelling?
 Are you sick of each other yet?